multiversx/mx-exchange-docs/docs/governance/on-chain-process.md

 Once the deposit threshold is met, the Governance Depositor submits the xEIP to the governance contract, and the voting period starts.

-Only when the proposal is vetoed, a certain percentage of the deposit will be burnt.
-Otherwise, deposits will not be burnt in, even if the vote did not pass, for example if the quorum or the "Yes" majority were not reached.
+Only when the proposal is vetoed, the deposit will be entirely burnt.
+Otherwise, deposits will not be burnt, they will be fully refunded, even if the vote did not pass, for example if the quorum or the "Yes" majority were not reached.
-During the Voting Period
 During the voting period, users upvote proposal ("Yes" vote), downvote it ("No" vote), participate with a white vote which is neither for or against the proposal ("White" vote), or veto the proposal ("NoWithVeto" vote).

 As the xEIP creator, you should now keep tabs on the Energy holders who have and have not voted.
 To make sure they are aware of your plan, that they may ask you any questions about it, and that they are ready to vote, you should re-engage directly with the highest-ranking Energy holders.